ExgnosisClasses/2511-TerraformIntro-May27/04 TerraformVariables.md

 ## Overriding Variables

-We may want to override the defined variables in the `terrwform.tfvars` temporarily.
+We may want to override the defined variables in the `terraform.tfvars` temporarily.

-We can define a file name `*.auto.tfvars` that will override the `terraform.tfvars` file/
+We can define a file name `*.auto.tfvars` that will override the `terraform.tfvars` file
 - For example, we may want to use a different configuration of a vm for testing purposes so we would define that in a `testing.auto.tfvars file` which would override the value in the `terraform.tfvars` file.

 Using the `*.auto.tfvars` file prevents having to rewrite the `terraform.tfvars` file to make changes to configuration.